danm-de/pcsc-sharp/README.md

 on Windows or the ```build``` shell script on Unix.
 Add ```NuGet``` as command line argument to create NuGet packages.

-If you want to open the solution with your favorite IDE, please restore the NuGet packages first.
+If you want to open the solution with your favorite IDE, restore the NuGet packages first.

 On Windows run
 ```shell